j-jacobson/Vigenerator/README.md

 or (D)ecrypt message.

 The program will ask you for a key, and message (if encrypting/decrypting).
-It was ask how large of a table you want if you are generating a table.
+If you are generating a table, it will also ask how large of a table you want.